ireaneus/CDI/PersonalStatement.md

 ---

-Here's a refined version of your **Second Coming of the Messiah** statement, with enhanced readability and structure:

----

 ### **The Second Coming of the Messiah**

 I believe that the Second Coming of **Jesus Christ, the Messiah**, will occur at a time when it is not anticipated, as Scripture says, *"For you yourselves know full well that the day of the Lord will come just like a thief in the night."* **(1 Thessalonians 5:2)**.
 His return will be visible, physical, and triumphant, just as He ascended. *"They will see the Son of Man coming on the clouds of the sky with power and great glory."* **(Matthew 24:30)**. *"For just as the lightning comes from the east and flashes even to the west, so will the coming of the Son of Man be."* **(Matthew 24:27)**.